chgeuer/postgres-azure/README.md

 - CRM resources define three nodes.
 One resource per node.
 One master per cluster.
 - The "script" which needs to be developed is an "OCF resource agent".
 	- This script must implement four operations: start / stop / monitor / notify
+	- A sample script can be seen in `/usr/lib/ocf/resource.d/heartbeat/*`
 - Possible commands from CRM which hit the script:
 	- Node should be a completely new master: this is never the case
 	- Node should become slave of an existing master:
-	- Current master VM gets rebootet / shutdown:
+	- Current master VM gets rebootet or shutdown:
 	- Previous slave should become master: "start MASTER"
-- The [OCF return codes][pacemaker-ocf-return-codes] must be returned for promote/demote operations
+- The [OCF return codes][pacemaker-ocf-return-codes] must be returned for operations
+	- start, stop, monitor, validate-all, promote, demote, notify, meta-data